+Class Systems

+- stickers,awards,stamps,smile,verbal/written contact with parent - •visit neighbouring class, Supervisor or Principal - •simple verbal cues - any system set up as part of the Classroom Management Plan

+Verbal

-Class Systems stickers,awards,stamps,smile,verbal/written contact with parent visit neighbouring class, Supervisor or Principal simple verbal cues any system set up as part of the Classroom Management Plan Verbal teachers provide verbal praise for positive behaviour while on duty class teachers provide verbal praise to recognise student achievement in class Playground Awards (Smiley) teachers hand out Smiley Face tickets to students who are exhibiting desired behaviours Smiley ticket receives a house point and are tallied each week Smiley tickets will be drawn at Stage assemblies with each winning student receiving an ice block voucher Assembly Merit Awards Merit awards are awarded by the class teacher and presented at the Stage Assembly these awards can be for a variety of reasons previously decided by Stage Team.
-Honour Assembly Awards special awards representing effort or achievement are awarded at the end of each term. these awards include curriculum effort and specific schools valiues of Respect, Responsibility and Personal Best Annual Awards at Presentation Day special talents are presented at the Annual Presentation Day
+- •teachers provide verbal praise for positive behaviour while on duty - class teachers provide verbal praise to recognise student achievement in class

+Playground Awards (Smiley)

+- teachers hand out Smiley Face tickets to students who are exhibiting desired behaviours - •Smiley ticket receives a house point and are tallied each week - Smiley tickets will be drawn at Stage assemblies with each winning student receiving an ice block voucher

+Assembly Merit Awards

+- Merit awards are awarded by the class teacher and presented at the Stage Assembly - these awards can be for a variety of reasons previously decided by Stage Team.

+Honour Assembly Awards

+- •special awards representing effort or achievement are awarded at the end of each term. - •these awards include curriculum effort and specific schools valiues of Respect, Responsibilty and Personal Best special awards recognising academic, sporting, citizenship and special talents are presented at the Annual Presentation Day Assembly.

+Annual Awards at Presentation Day